 In demand as an oratorio soloist, Amy has performed at Cadogan Hall, St John's Smith Square, Snape Maltings, St Martin-in-the-Fields, Palau de la Música Valencia, and Auditorio Kursaal San Sebastián, with orchestras including the Academy of Ancient Music, Florilegium, Oxford Philharmonic, and London Mozart Players.
 She features on the critically acclaimed recording of Monteverdi's Vespro della Beata Vergine by the Dunedin Consort, with whom she has performed at the Wigmore Hall.

-Recent song engagements have included a performance of Brahms' Liebeslieder-Walzer at the RCM in collaboration with the Wigmore Hall and Ravel's Trois poèmes de Stéphane Mallarmé with chamber orchestra.
-In recital, Amy has been engaged by the Ryedale Festival and the Incorporated Association of Organists, and took part in the Oxford Lieder Festival Master Course 2012.
+Recent song engagements have included a recital of Schumann, Fauré and Jonathan Dove in the Elgar Room at the Royal Albert Hall, Brahms' Liebeslieder-Walzer at the RCM in collaboration with the Wigmore Hall and Ravel's Trois poèmes de Stéphane Mallarmé with chamber orchestra.
+Amy has also performed in recital at the Ryedale Festival and for the Incorporated Association of Organists, and took part in the Oxford Lieder Festival Master Course 2012.
 An advocate of contemporary music, Amy recently performed in the premières of three new works at the Peninsula Arts Contemporary Music Festival.
 She sang Alto (Octet) in Mark Simpson's The Immortal (London première) for BBC Proms 2017 at the Royal Albert Hall.
-Future engagements include a recital of Schumann, Fauré and Jonathan Dove in the Elgar Room at the Royal Albert Hall.

-Amy is very grateful for previous support from The Kathleen Trust, The Mario Lanza Educational Foundation, and The Josephine Baker Trust.
+Amy is very grateful for previous support from The Kathleen Trust, Opera Prelude, The H R Taylor Trust, The Mario Lanza Educational Foundation, and The Josephine Baker Trust.

 Photographer: Joseph Ford Thompson